Indiana Court Records

 Yes, records of traffic violations in an individual’s driving records or criminal history in Indiana can be expunged or sealed from public view.
 They may only be accessed by court order.
 According to Indiana’s Expungement Statutes, individuals may be able to expunge records of traffic violations provided that certain conditions are met.
 For example, individuals seeking expungement for a dismissed or overturned conviction are qualified.
 In this case, the individual may file for expungement one year after the arrest’s initial date.

 Other traffic misdemeanors and felonies such as DUIs and OWIs carry specific waiting periods.
 These waiting periods must be concluded before offenders can file for expungement.
 Most misdemeanors carry a waiting period of 5 years, and non-violent felonies have a waiting period of 8 years.
-However, for most serious felonies, the offender will require the prosecuting attorney’s approval and also wait for ten years before filing for expungement.
+However, for most serious felonies, the offender typically requires the prosecuting attorney’s approval and also wait for ten years before filing for expungement.
 During these years of waiting, the offender seeking expungement must ensure to keep a clean criminal record with no other convictions or pending charges.
 This is because multiple criminal convictions may affect the court’s decision to grant the order.

 In some cases, the courts may frown upon an expungement order if the individual has a suspended or revoked license.
 Therefore it is essential to ensure that the petitioner’s driver’s license is in good standing.
 Finally, all obligations such as sentences, all forms of supervised release, probation, court costs and fines, etc. must be satisfied before filing for expungement.